 - 14.1 The requirements of Colo.
 Const.
 Article XXVIII and of Article 45 of Title 1, C.R.S., do not apply to home rule counties or home rule municipalities that have adopted charters, ordinances, or resolutions that address any of the matters covered by Colo.
 Const.
-Article XXVIII or Article 45 of Title 1. - 14.2 During the legislative session, a lobbyist may not contribute to a member of the General Assembly who is a candidate for any state or local office, including any office in a home rule municipality that has adopted charters, ordinances, or resolutions that address any of the matters covered by Colo.
+Article XXVIII or Article 45 of Title 1.
+Nothing precludes a home rule municipality from adopting or using Colo.
+Const.
+Article XXVIII and of Article 45 of Title 1, C.R.S., for their compliance and enforcement. - 14.2 During the legislative session, a lobbyist may not contribute to a member of the General Assembly who is a candidate for any state or local office, including any office in a home rule municipality that has adopted charters, ordinances, or resolutions that address any of the matters covered by Colo.
 Const.
 Article XXVIII or Article 45 of Title 1. - 14.3 A political party may establish a separate account for contributions and expenditures made by the party, for the purpose of supporting the party's home rule county or municipal candidates.
 Contributions to and expenditures from such account do not count against party limits or reported under Colo.
 Const.
 Article XXVIII or Article 45 of Title 1, C.R.S.